Module 3: Technology (Part 7)

 If you’ve ever played a video game online where you can put on a headset and talk to the people you’re playing with/against in real time during the game, you may have noticed some incredibly appalling things being said: profanity, racial/ethnic slurs, hateful and degrading insults, and more.

-Many of the people saying these things would never say anything similar in “real life” but feel anonymous and invulnerable when represented only by an avatar and a gamer tag/screenname.
+Many of the people saying these things would never say anything similar in “real life” but feel anonymous and invulnerable when represented only by an avatar and a gamer tag/screen name.
 Remember that just because you feel anonymous doesn’t mean that you really are anonymous.

 The “Golden Rule” of social networking:

 • Post about others only as you would post about yourself.
 Along with the ability to share anything we want to about ourselves comes the ability to share anything we want to share about other people.
-However, this ability comes with a heavy responsibility for a good cyber‐citizen.
+However, this ability comes with a heavy responsibility for a good cyber citizen.
 Respecting the people we’re connected to in our real lives and online involves knowing how they prefer to represent themselves online and never attempting to undermine their preferences.
 The “golden rule” (“Do unto others as you would have them do to you”) that we all learned as small children applies to social networking too; it can be more clearly stated as “post about others only as they would post about themselves.”

 This includes: